Nerd Mr Butter

 What is a not-for-profit organization?

+A not-for-profit (NFPO) is an organization that, like a nonprofit, doesn’t seek to turn a profit.
 However, unlike a nonprofit, a not-for-profit doesn't have to exist for the sole purpose of improving society.

-While a nonprofit exists for a specific charitable purpose, a not-for-profit can exist to benefit the interests of its members.
-For example, imagine an intramural sports club.
-An amateur running club may raise funds to cover race entry fees, pay for gas or even airline miles to travel for races, or even host its own holiday party.
-These costs could be paid through a fundraiser (such as sponsoring a 5k race), but they're mostly paid through fees and dues of its members.
+⭐ Common not-for-profit example: An amateur running club may raise funds to cover race entry fees, pay for gas, provide airline miles to travel for races, or even host its own holiday party.
+These costs could be paid through a fundraiser (such as sponsoring a 5K race), but they're mostly paid through fees and dues of its members.

-Nonprofit vs. not-for-profit: Pinpointing 4 key differences
+Nonprofit vs. not-for-profit: 4 key differences

 1. Differences in purpose 💪